Outdoor Fun

 The Uvalde bigtooth maples put on a show in late October and early November.
 Credit: Texas Parks and Wildlife

 Maple trees in Texas?
-Yes, one of the best areas for fall color in Texas is Lost Maples State Natural Area in the Texas Hill Country, near Kerrville, Texas.
+Yes, this is one of the Top Places to find Fall Color in Texas.
+Lost Maples State Natural Area is in the Texas Hill Country, near Kerrville, Texas.

 Originally privately owned, Lost Maples State Natural Area opened to the public in 1979.
 It’s a smaller state park with just over 2,100 acres, located on the pristine waters of the Sabinal River.
 The limestone outcroppings and lush forest make it a year-round destination.